-ADHD and Perimenopause: How Hormonal Changes Can Intensify Your Symptoms
+ADHD and Perimenopause: How Hormonal Changes Intensify Symptoms

 Many women reach their 40s feeling like their brain has suddenly stopped cooperating.
 They lose track of conversations mid-sentence, forget appointments they'd previously managed fine, and feel emotions they can barely name.
 For women with ADHD — diagnosed or not — perimenopause can be the moment everything stops working.
 The reason is hormonal, and understanding it is the first step to adapting.